blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 Stop obsessing over model architectures and learn the systems side.
 Because at the end of the day, reliability trumps accuracy when you're dealing with real-world applications.
 Your 99.9% accurate model is worthless if it crashes every 10 minutes.

 The ring buffer is just one piece of the puzzle, but it's a perfect example of how old-school computer science concepts still matter.
 Sometimes the most important part of your system is the part that just quietly does its job in the background.

----

-*Have you dealt with similar challenges in your computer vision projects?
-I'd love to hear about your experiences with real-time systems and edge deployment.*